Fusionmedstaff

 In addition to the potential exam in your future, it’s also up to you to be prepared for renewal requirements.
 Many times, renewal requirements include a certain number of CEUs and a fee, but the good news is it’s up to you to decide which licenses you renew versus the ones you let lapse.

 Ready to learn even more about state nursing licensing requirements?
-Here’s a sneak peek of what you can expect to find from this downloadable resource.
+We built a resource page special for you!

 🤝Save you time and effort by streamlining the application process